North Korea Fires Ballistic Missile Into Sea: S. Korean Military - UrduPoint

 Analysts have suggested the nuclear-armed North could be testing and ramping up production of artillery and cruise missiles before sending them to Russia for use in Ukraine.

-In a report last month the Pentagon said it had confirmed this behavior.
+In a report last month, the Pentagon said it had confirmed this behaviour.

+North Korea has sent more trash-filled balloons southward this week, Seoul's military said Tuesday, the latest in a series of border barrages that have sparked a tit-for-tat propaganda campaign.

+Pyongyang has already sent more than a thousand balloons carrying trash in what it says is retaliation for balloons carrying propaganda criticising Kim's rule floated north by activists.

 Recent Stories